Why Your Video Marketing Isn’t Working: 5 Pitfalls To Avoid

 Why pay attention to customer experience?
 According to a study conducted by Accenture, 73% of consumers whose buying behavior were affected by the pandemic noted they expected businesses to understand their needs during disruptive periods.

 While video marketing is rapidly growing, thanks to digitalization driven by the pandemic, so are consumer needs for a positive CX.
 The need for customers to feel cared about, and seen, is at an all-time high now.
-When the mortgage industry struggled with communicating customer options related to forbearance, interactive personalised explainer videos saved the day.
+When the mortgage industry struggled with communicating customer options related to forbearance, interactive personalized explainer videos saved the day.

 Tip: While customers love storytelling, upselling and cross-selling do have their place.
 You just have to be smart about when and where to do it.
 Read our blog about mastering the art of the upsell.